l4nk332/renga/README.md

 ## Scoping Styles

-An added feature supported by renga is the ability to scope css so that you can avoid precedence issues and keep a flat hierarchy in your stylesheets.
+An added feature supported by renga is the ability to scope CSS based on the name of a module or component.

+This can provide a flat hierarchy in your stylesheets, making it easier to avoid name collisions in your class names.

-This feature was influenced by [CSS Modules](https://github.com/css-modules/css-modules) and the way that they allow you to scope styles to a component or module.
+> This feature was influenced by [CSS Modules](https://github.com/css-modules/css-modules).

-First we set up our scoped styles:
+First we set up our scoped styles, providing a name to scope by (`ButtonGroup`):

 ```javascript
 import { element, scopeStyles } from 'renga'